The sound system will meet the needs of a small, medium or large number of discerning guests, even if there is no 240V power available!

 The system features a portable mains power supply plus a Behringer equaliser which allows each input channel to be amplified or attenuated according to the supply.

-There is a hands free wireless microphone for use by the celebrant, plus 2 wireless hand held microphones for the guests for exchange of vows or readings.
-The main PA is a Roland standing 2 metres above the ground to project the sound well above the heads of the audience.
+There is a hands free wireless microphone for use by the celebrant, plus either 1 or 2 wireless hand held microphones for the couple and guests to use for exchange of vows or readings.

 Whilst the attached photo may look a bit untidy, it shows off the equipment setup mounted behind the PA and out of site.